DarioColetto/gui_example/README.txt

 Libraries/Modules used:

 -Tkinter for GUI,
--Pickle or Shelve to perform the persistance.
-It could be modify to use Sqlite library.
+-Shelve to perform persistance.
+(It could be modify to use Sqlite library.)
+-sys & os to solve module import errors.